corsairmarks/combined_silfae_revisited/mod/README.md

 * 1.0.1 Tsukimi Pool special bonus species available for any empire using the initializer
 * 1.0.2 Random names for Beep-Boops
 * 1.0.3 Ensure correct `graphical_culture`
+* 1.1.0 Adjust Beep-Boops to work like regular empire
+    * Higher technology than starting tech
+    *

 ## Source Code